intel-analytics/BigDL-2.x/readthedocs/source/doc/UserGuide/scala.md

 ```

 ### **2.3 Run user application**
-Here is a [simple MLP example](https://github.com/qiuxin2012/SimpleMlp) to show you how to intergate analytics zoo to your project with maven and sbt, and how to build and run your own deep learning application in IDEA and spark-submit.
+Here is a [simple MLP example](https://github.com/qiuxin2012/SimpleMlp) to show you how to intergate analytics zoo to your project with maven or sbt, and how to build and run your own deep learning application in IDEA and spark-submit.